How to Write a CV in 2023

 What makes a good CV?

-Adhering to the job posting requirements is important, but a good CV goes even deeper and explores the significant details of your entire career experience.
-A good CV should include every element of your work, academic history and other relevant background information.
-In some countries and for specified industries, they can also include your picture, hobbies, interests and various background details.
+Adhering to the job posting requirements is essential, but a good CV goes even deeper and explores the significant details of your entire career.

 How do I write a CV for an internship?